noetl/noetl/docs/simple/workflow.md

 Transitions (next)
 - Single continuation: one entry
-- Conditional branches: multiple entries with `when`
+- Conditional branches: multiple entries with `when` (expression on previous step's `result`)
 - Parallel fan-out: multiple entries without `when` (run concurrently)
 - Iterator: use `type: iterator` to fan out per item and aggregate

+Special step types
+- `type: start` and `type: end` are special; do not require implementation fields

 Data passing rules
 - `data:` is evaluated before the step executes and passed into the step implementation